 SCR access in community pharmacy has demonstrated benefits to patients by enabling access to more information so pharmacists and pharmacy technicians can provide a safer, more efficient and better-informed service for those patients who require it.1

-We have produced an e-learning programme to support you to use SCRs when consulting with patients.
-This programme will provide you with information about accessing the records, patient confidentiality, record-keeping and the essential information governance principles that underpin the process.
+We have developed an e-learning programme to support you to use SCRs when consulting with patients.
+This programme provides you with information about accessing the records, patient confidentiality, record-keeping and the essential information governance principles that underpin the process.

 In addition, passing the associated CPPE e-assessment is a pre-requisite for access via your NHS Smartcard.
-Once you have completed the assessment you can share your data with the Registration Authority and SCR project team (on behalf of NHS Digital, formerly HSCIC).
-This will allow them to see that you have passed the e-assessment so they can give you access to Summary Care Records through your NHS Smartcard.
+Tick the box in the My CPPE section of your CPPE account to complete the Summary Care Records assessment registration process.
+This will allow your Registration Authority and the SCR project team (on behalf of NHS Digital) to see that you have passed the assessment so they can give you access to Summary Care Records via your smartcard..